p-na/ceph-dev-docker/README.md

     $ docker build -t ceph-dev .

+If the user who owns the Ceph git repository doesn't have the UID 1000, you should specify the correct UID as build arg:

+    $ docker build -t ceph-dev --build-arg user_uid=1001 .

+If you have configured your user to be able to run Docker without root, the following will automatically take care of assigning the correct UID.

+    $ docker build -t ceph-dev --build-arg user_uid=$(id -u) .

 ### Create and Run the Container

     $ docker run -it -v ~/src/ceph-local:/ceph -h ceph-dev --net host --name ceph-dev ceph-dev